 When you create an RDS instance, note the following high availability-related options:

-- Cluster Edition: We recommend that you select High-availability or Cluster Edition.
+Edition: ApsaraDB RDS supports multiple editions.
+We recommend that you select High-availability Edition or Cluster Edition.

-- High-availability: In RDS High-availability Edition, the database system consists of a primary RDS instance and a secondary RDS instance.
-These instances work in a high-availability architecture.
+High-availability Edition: In RDS High-availability Edition, the database system consists of a primary RDS instance and a secondary RDS instance.

-- Dedicated: A dedicated instance occupies the exclusive CPU and memory resources allocated to it.
+Dedicated: A dedicated instance exclusively occupies the CPU and memory resources allocated to it.
 Its performance and stability are independent of the other instances deployed on the same physical host.

 We recommend that you configure an automatic backup policy for your RDS instance.
 If your RDS instance becomes unavailable due to misoperations or other exceptions, you can use the backups to restore the RDS instance to its latest state.